Kaedrin/warhammer-mod-manager/README.md

 - [x] Improved file loading using parallel processing
 - [x] Move Data files and AppIds to XML files enabling the Mod Manager to support other Total War games (will need to rework for more than Warhammer 1 and 2)
 - [x] Enable/Disable all mods
-- [x] Add menu options for Importing and Exporting profiles (to any other location on the machine than the usual scripts folder for sharing)
+- [x] Added menu options for Importing and Exporting profiles (to any other location on the machine than the usual scripts folder for sharing)
-- [x] Fix for profiles not loading correctly
-- [x] Fix for column sorting incorrectly interacting with profiles
 - [x] New menu option to use the last profile used at startup
 - [x] New menu option to use Warhammer 1 or 2 (which is restored at application startup)
 - [x] New menu option to export a profile for sharing with others
 - [x] New menu option to import a profile (will silently ignore any pack files that are missing at this time, more work will be done on this in the future)
 - [x] Right clicking a row will launch a new form which will show the file contents of the Mod file
-- [x] Move data file path to menu option
+- [x] Moved data file path to menu option
-- [x] Move contact message to menu option
+- [x] Moved contact message to menu option
 - [x] Profiles now only save the Mods that are enabled for speed/efficiency
 - [x] Improved sizing/resizing elements of the GUI to better support 16x9 resolutions and large fonts.
-- [x] Switched to 100% XML driven data files (remove dependency on internal WH2 data file list)
-- [x] Remove all legacy pack file implementations
 - [x] Solved how to get which Total War games are installed for next version
-- [x] Data XML expanded to include new information needed (file exe name, etc)
 - [x] Found how to import CA Mod Launcher settings for first time users, will include in a future version
 - [x] Improved file loading using parallel processing
-- [x] Moved Data files and AppIds to XML files preparing the Mod Manager to support other Total War games (needs more work to support Warhammer 1 and other games)
 - [x] Enable/Disable all mods option added
 - [x] Added menu options for Importing and Exporting profiles (to any other location on the machine than the usual scripts folder for sharing)
-- [x] Fix for profiles not loading correctly
-- [x] Fix for column sorting incorrectly interacting with profiles
 - [x] New menu option to use the last profile used at startup
-- [x] New menu option to use Warhammer 1 or 2 (which is restored at application startup) (disabled for now)
 - [x] New menu option to export a profile for sharing with others
 - [x] New menu option to import a profile (will silently ignore any pack files that are missing at this time, more work will be done on this in the future)
 - [x] Right clicking a row will launch a new form which will show the file contents of the Mod file